 We walk through Georgetown after deciding that a little retail therapy was our only course of action, overpriced coffees in our hands, heads thrown back in loud, uproarious laughter, a slight sway in our step that most single women have.
 We march store to store, rack to rack, trying on things, matching things, laughing, talking, cursing, little 5 foot whirlwinds in designer jeans and expensive shoes.
 After one particularly credit card damaging store, we decide we’ll breathe long enough to eat.
-We walk out of the store, arms linked, laughing and talking, snickering at the overtly gay man twisting his way across the street.
+We walk out of the store, arms linked, laughing and talking, snickering at strangers.
 Suddenly her laughter stops, her eyes rooted to a spot about 10 feet up from us on the sidewalk.
-There, hand in hand, was the man she’d spent 2 years of her life with&the woman he left her for.
+There, hand in hand, was the man she’d spent 2 years of her life with and the woman he left her for.
 He’d traded up when he got a better job; better apt, better car, better fiance.
 I try to grab her hand and yank her the opposite direction from the happy yuppie couple.
 She won’t move.
 “No,” she says her voice barely above a whisper.
 “I need to see this.
 Just hold my hand.”
 So I do.

-“When Rob broke up with you,” she starts, “how did it feel?”
+“When Almost Fiance broke up with you,” she starts, “how did it feel?”

 “Cold.
 Heavy.
 Hollow.
 Like someone had carved me out from the inside.
 I felt numb.
 Mostly sad, and sometimes really angry.
 But mostly, just sad.”

 “I’m so sorry.
 I didn’t understand it then, what you were going through.
-I didn’t know really how to be there for you b/c I didn’t know how it felt.
+I didn’t know really how to be there for you because I didn’t know how it felt.
 Now I do.”

 Somehow it doesn’t feel better, knowing that I’m not alone, knowing that someone knows how I felt.
 For some reason it is no solace at all.
 I know what it’s like to see the man you used to love with someone else, see all the tiny idiosyncrasies of your life together played out with someone else.
 I don’t know if it ever starts to hurt less or if you just get used to the pain.
 I don’t want to tell her that.
 I don’t want to tell her that her heart will never stop beating momentarily at the mere possibility of the sight of him, that to see him with someone else will never claw at your gut any less even if your feelings for him have long since died.
-I tell her a story about a time I saw my 1st love&his new girlfriend at the restraunt we loved, how, even long after we were over and I didn’t want to be with him anymore and was happy with someone else, it tore me up inside.
+I tell her a story about a time I saw my first love and his new girlfriend at the restaurant we loved and how- even long after we were over and I didn’t want to be with him anymore and was happy with someone else- it tore me up inside.
 I admit to her that I spent 30 minutes on the floor in the bathroom crying my eyes out.

 “Thank you,” she says.